dtuait/pwned-proxy/README.md

 The Django application will be available on port **8000**.
 It accepts requests for both `localhost` and `api.dtuaitsoc.ngrok.dev` thanks to the `ALLOWED_HOSTS` configuration.
 On first start, migrations are applied and a superuser is created automatically.
-If the `.env` file was generated, the admin username and password are printed and stored in that file so you can reuse them across restarts.
+If the `.env` file was generated, all generated values including the admin credentials are printed and stored in that file so you can reuse them across restarts.

 You can then log into the admin interface at `http://localhost:8000/admin/` (or via your ngrok domain) using the